 Amount of Beneficial Ownership(1)

+Immediately P this Offeri Immediately After this Offering(2)

-Name and Address of Beneficial Owner(4) Immediately Prio this Offering(2 Number of Shares Immediately After this Number of Shares of Common Stock Percent of Common Stock
+Name and Address of Beneficial Owner(3) Number of Shares Percent Number of Shares of Class A Common Stock Percent of Class A Common Stock Number of Shares of Class B Common Stock Percent of Class B Common Stock Number of Shares of Class A and Class B Common Stock Percent of Class A and Class B Common Stock

-Bimini Capital Management, Inc. 1,063,830(5) 100% 3,718,830(6) 41.7%
+Bimini Capital Management, Inc. 75,000(4) 100% 100%

 Robert E. Cauley

 G. Hunter Haas, IV

-W Coleman Bitting
+W. Coleman Bitting

 John B. Van Heuvelen

-Frank P. Filipps

-Ava L. Parker -

-All directors and executive officers as a group (six persons)

-- (1) In accordance with SEC rules, beneficial ownership includes: - all shares the investor actually owns beneficially or of record; - all shares over which the investor has or shares voting or dispositive control (such as in the capacity as a general partner of an investment fund); and - all shares the investor has the right to acquire within 60 days (such as upon exercise of options that are currently vested or which are scheduled to vest within 60 days). - (2) Gives effect to the Stock Dividend. - (3) Assumes no exercise of the underwriters' option to purchase additional shares. - (4) The address of Bimini Capital Management, Inc. and each of the executive officers and directors listed above is c/o Bimini Capital Management Inc., 3305 Flamingo Dr., Vero Beach, FL 32963. - (5) Consists of shares of our common stock Bimini will own upon completion of this offering. - (6) Includes 2,655,000 shares of common stock issuable upon exercise of the warrants Bimini intends to purchase in the concurrent private placement.
-The warrants will become exercisable upon the completion of this offering and will expire at the close of business on , 2018.
-Shares of common stock issuable upon exercise of the warrants are deemed outstanding for computing the percentage of ownership of the person holding the warrants, but are not deemed outstanding for computing the percentage of any other person.
+- (1) In accordance with SEC rules, beneficial ownership includes: - all shares the investor actually owns beneficially or of record; - all shares over which the investor has or shares voting or dispositive control (such as in the capacity as a general partner of an investment fund); and - all shares the investor has the right to acquire within 60 days (such as upon exercise of options that are currently vested or which are scheduled to vest within 60 days). - (2) Assumes no exercise of the underwriters' over-allotment option. - (3) The address of Bimini Capital Management, Inc. and each of the executive officers and directors listed above is c/o Bimini Capital Management Inc., 3305 Flamingo Dr., Vero Beach, FL 32963. - (4) Consists of shares purchased by Bimini prior to this offering.
+Prior to the completion of this offering and the concurrent private placement, Bimini will exchange these shares for shares of our Class B common stock. - (5) Includes shares of Class B common stock purchased by Bimini in the concurrent private placement.